Veeranam Lake - Tamilnadu

 History of Veeranam Lake

-The origin of Veeranam Lake can be traced back to the Chola dynasty that ruled most of South India from the 9th to the 13th centuries.
-It was built by Rajaditya Chola and Known for their skills in irrigation and water management, the Cholas built many tanks and reservoirs across the country.
+The origin of Veeranam Lake can be traced back to the Chola dynasty, which ruled most of South India from the 9th to the 13th centuries.
+It was built by Rajaditya Chola.
+Known for their skills in irrigation and water management, the Cholas built many tanks and reservoirs across the country.

 Nearby sightseeing places